RakV1342/test-markdown/README.md

 ---
 The netscaler metrics exporters helps collect data from the VPX/CPX ingress and CPX-EW devices.
 This exporters needs to be detected by Prometheus Operator so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
 Prometheus Operator uses the concept of ```ServiceMonitors``` to detect pods belonging to a service, using the labels attached to that service.

-The following example yaml file will detect all the exporter services (given in the example yaml files above) which have the label ```service: citrix-adc``` associated with them.
+The following example yaml file will detect all the exporter services (given in the example yaml files above) which have the label ```service-type: citrix-adc-monitor``` associated with them.

 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor
 metadata:
+  name: citrix-adc-servicemonitor
   labels:
-    k8s-app: rak-app
-  name: rak-app
-  namespace: monitoring
+    servicemonitor: citrix-adc
 spec:
   endpoints:
   - interval: 30s
-    port: exp-port
+    port: exporter-port
-  jobLabel: k8s-app
   selector:
     matchLabels:
-      k8s-app: rak-app
+      service-type: citrix-adc-monitor
+  namespaceSelector:
+    matchNames:
+    - monitoring
+    - default
 ```